DCC-EX/dcc-ex.github.io/docs/ex-commandstation/rtr-manual__included-esb1.md

 You can also configure the \|EX-CSB1-SHORT\| to start with power on using a mySetup.h or myAutomation.h file, or by selecting one of the options in \|EX-I\|.
 See the
-`EX -Installer page <ex-installer/installing:start with power on>`{.interpreted-text role="ref"} for more information on how to change this behaviour.
+`EX -Installer page <ex-installer/installing:start with power on>` for more information on how to change this behaviour.

 For \|DC PWM\| mode operation, when power is on, ONE LED will light for each direction.
 That is, forward will light one LED and when you select